yanyanzl/yanyanzl/terminal_commands.md

             - 7 represent permission of Group which are (rwx).
             - 4 represent permission of Other which is (r).

+21. super user.
+    - sudo command : the best way to execute command with super user do.
+    - su - then enter you will enter super user mode. till the end of the session.

 ## glossory

 ### Files